 There are two other smaller rooms that can be experienced at leisure but don’t miss the 7 minute light show: Orion.
 This experience feels slightly more intense than the main room because it is smaller and only fits 8 people at a time.

 Parallel Universe will be on display through March 4 but keep an eye for new exhibits about once a quarter.
 Ages 12+ are invited to the exhibit during the day.
 After 5:30, the exhibit is 21+ and includes cocktails inspired by the art (for additional purchase).
-Guests are also encouraged to download the Artechouse app and use it to interact with the exhibits.
+Plus, download the Artechouse app and use it to interact with the exhibits.
 Timed entry tickets are $15 for adults and $8 for children plus the cost of alcoholic drinks.
-It is recommended that guests allow at least an hour to experience the exhibit.
+Guests should allow at least an hour to experience the exhibit.

 A unique art experience and date night

 Prices may vary for future exhibits.

 1238 Maryland Ave SW, Washington DC 20024

 L’Enfant Plaza (orange, blue, silver, yellow, green) is the closest metro but there is also street and garage parking.
 You may consider driving in the evening as L’Enfant is primarily a business district and things will get quiet after 5:30.

 While you’re in the neighborhood

 L’Enfant Plaza has a plethora of of lunch options during the day for the businesses nearby.
 You’re also close to the Tidal Basin, Holocaust Museum, and the Hirshhorn Museum.
 If you head over during evening hours, grab dinner outside the neighborhood (The Wharf is nearby) as most restaurants will be closed.